-On this 6 days Machame route, total Days will be 8 days; I mean the arrival day, 6 days on the Mountain and the Departure day.
-On the Arrival day you will meet your Guide at Moshi (Keys Hotel) for Pre briefing as well as Checking all the Mountain equipment’s to make sure that you’re well-equipped.
+On this 6 days Machame route, total Days will be 8 days; this means the arrival day, 6 days on the mountain and the departure day.
+On the Arrival day you will meet your Guide in Arusha at Hotel/lodge for a Pre briefing as well as Checking all the trekking gear to make sure that you’re well-equipped.

 In the morning, we depart from our hotel to the Gate at approximately 8:00 AM.
 This will take 45 minutes up to one hour Drive.
 It will take about one hour to do registration before you start trekking.
 You will walk for about four to five hours depending on the pace of the climbers.
 You will walk through a dense forest of fig and rubber trees, begonia flowers, and other tropical vegetation.
 A stop for picnic lunch will be made halfway to this evening’s campsite.
 As you continue your ascent, you will find that the tropical forest has given way to tall grasses and giant heather.

 This initial stage of the climb is tranquil and relatively easy.
 There is no point in rushing to get to the camp, as there is little to do there.
 Guides tend to recommend a slow ascent, even at this point, for gradual acclimatization.
 Do not try to keep up with your porters, who will usually bind ahead.
 Instead, take time to admire the beauty of the rainforest.
-Overnight: Machame Camp (3000 mts)
+Overnight at Machame Camp (3,000m)

 Day 2: Machame Camp – Shira Camp